The Feature Exhibit for 2015 - "eFarm"

 IDENTIFYING PLANTS - test your knowlege!

 Located in the Education Centre at the southern end of the Trevor Elliott Pavilion a wide range of over 60 plants will be on display.
 Test your knowledge and learn.
-Participate in the competiton to name the "mystery plants" and you will have a chance to win an "iPad mini".
-Bring along any plant (in a plastic bag) that you would like the experienced team of agronomists to identify for you.
+Participate in the competiton to name the "mystery plants".